Cigarettes and Chocolate Milk: Appearances

 Apart from being the opening and closing track on Poses, a live performance of "Cigarettes and Chocolate Milk" from Central Park SummerStage appeared on Wainwright's 2005 music DVD, All I Want.
 Wainwright also performs the song on the 2001 DVD Circuit 9.
 "Cigarettes and Chocolate Milk" appears on the soundtrack to the Italian film Caos Calmo, as well as the following compilation albums: Live at the World Café: Handcrafted (2002), 107.1 KGSR Radio Austin – Broadcasts Vol.10 (2002), Oh What a Feeling 3 (2006), and Northern Songs: Canada's Best and Brightest (2008).
 The reprise version appears on the soundtrack to the film The Last Kiss (2006).
 It also appeared in the How I Met Your Mother season 5 episode "Last Cigarette Ever".

 Covers

 On Yellow Lounge: Compiled by Rufus Wainwright, a 2007 compilation album of Wainwright's favorite classical pieces, the Fauré Quartet performs instrumental versions of Wainwright's songs "Cigarettes and Chocolate Milk" and "Hometown Waltz".
-A cover version by Djelem Project appears on their 2008 album, A Sky with No Clouds.